japgolly/scalacss/doc/features/nested.md

 It's called a composite style, `StyleC`.
 It is a composite of sub-styles, each given unique names.

-In order to apply the total style, ScalaCSS with the help of the compiler, will enforce that developers…
+In order to apply the total style, ScalaCSS uses the compiler to enforce that developers…

-##### 1. Receive all substyles.
+##### 1. Receive all sub-styles.

 If a total style has 3 sub-styles, the developer must receive all 3 styles.